vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 **Update 2:**
 Added [decimal_from](http://ideone.com/nrQfA8) function suggested by Alf P. Steinbach.
 It has approximately the same performance as `fmt::Writer`, the difference of 0.5% is probably less than the measurement error.
+In some runs it is even marginally faster.
 As `sprintf` and `ltoa` and unlike `fmt::Writer` it requires preallocated buffer.

 **Update 3:**
 Inspired by a lesson learned from Alexandrescu's talk that "no work is less work than